Rehan-MALAK/Lenovo_Thinkpad_X201/README.md

                                            (8VHT34WW)
 ```

 Don't use the geteltorino (genisoimage Debian package) method + F12 (boot on USB key) otherwise you will just have a "Missing operating system" !

+Don't use the backup the first 100M of the hard disk and create a new partition with memdisk + bios upgrade, it is not needed !

-Instead we will just tell grub where to find memdisk + bios upgrade program.
+Instead we will just tell grub2 where to find memdisk + bios upgrade program on your current Linux root partition.
 (Don't mixed up with the geteltorino-ed file otherwise you will have a "MEMDISK: image too big to load" or something close)

 Just do :